 Pediatrics-Neonatal Intensive Care

 Women & Infants operates one of the nation's largest single-family room Neonatal Intensive Care Units (NICU), where the latest technology and highly skilled specialists care for babies born prematurely or sick.
-In 2011, Women & Infants was named a US News Best Children's Hospital in Neonatology.
+Women & Infants has been named a 2014-15 US News Best Children's Hospital in Neonatology.

 The Women & Infants' NICU is a special place.
 Nearly 25% of babies born here are to high-risk mothers, and 11% are premature.
 Our survival rates for very low birth weight infants are well above national averages.
 As of June 2008, survival rates for infants born at 24 weeks gestation was 71.1%; 86.5% at 25 weeks; 92.9% at 26 weeks; 95.2% at 27 weeks; 100% at 28 weeks; 95.5% at 29 weeks; and 97.7% at 30 weeks.